-But when you attach it to a service accommodation model, where you have the structure to manage those as well, they can generate a heck of a lot more income, can’t they?
+But when you attach it to a serviced accommodation model, where you have the structure to manage those as well, they can generate a heck of a lot more income, can't they?

 Paul: Yeah, absolutely.
 How the model works, if we take this apartment, for example, I would estimate on a normal AST it's a one bedroom apartment, obviously great views, I would estimate, I could be wrong or I could be right, I would have thought about £900 - £1,000 a month.

 Rob: There are probably rough rules of thumb, about 5-6% rental yields, aren't they?

 Paul: In Manchester, after your costs you're probably looking slightly under 5%, so let's say £1,000 a month for this.
 Then obviously they charge us ground rent management, et cetera, so a month, you might come out with £800 for example.
 Now, the great thing about the service model is obviously you pay on nightly, weekly, monthly, yearly rates, so this will be marketed in the region of around about £140 a night.
 If it was a short-term stay, weekend, and you want to take advantage, you're probably looking £400 for two nights.

 Rob: Rather than having one tenant in there for a twelve month tenancy, let's say that pays £1,000 a month, you're getting a lot more than that effectively just by doing on a service model to a company, to a corporate, because you're providing other things rather than just the accommodation.
 You're providing it fully furnished, all bills included, all different kinds of services and stuff that go into it.